7mm Backcountry

 We worked with engineers from Springfield Armory to create Custom Shop loads specifically designed for the utmost performance from the new Model 2020 Waypoint rifle.

+But there’s more to good hunting than the best dove ammo.
+Take ear protection, for example.
 You can't repair lost hearing.
 When it's damaged, it's damaged, and there's no going back.
 Chances are you’re going to boom a bunch during a dove hunt.
 Protect your ears with a quality ear protection device.
 Twist-in foam plugs are better than nothing, but custom-molded earplugs and earmuffs will up your level of protection and allow you to hear whistling wings, voices and the like but drown out the bang of your shotgun.

 Most shotguns come with a choke set, and when doves are on the menu, you want a sizeable pattern.
 While a standard modified choke will work, an improved cylinder choke is usually a better choice—especially for new hunters.
 Commonly used by trap, skeet and sporting clay shooters, an improved cylinder choke is very effective between 20 and 35 yards.
 It throws an incredible pattern and will help new shooters be more successful out of the gate.